christmas

 A miniature nativity scene depicting famous characters.

-Nativity scenes, or belénes, are a cherished part of Christmas in Málaga.
-Nearly 60 are displayed across the city each year, ranging from tiny handcrafted sets to elaborate installations with moving figures and miniature landscapes.
+Nativity scenes, or belenes, are a cherished part of Christmas traditions in Spain.
+Nearly 60 are displayed across Malaga each year, ranging from tiny handcrafted sets to elaborate installations with moving figures and miniature landscapes.

 A miniature nativity scene depicting famous characters.